cran/DataSpaceR/README.md

 tool that facilitates exploration of HIV immunological data from pre-clinical and clinical HIV vaccine studies.

-The package is intended for use by immunologists, bioinformaticians, and statisticians in HIV vaccine research, or anyone interested in the analysis of HIV immunological data across assays, studies, and time.
+This package is intended for use by immunologists, bioinformaticians, and statisticians in HIV vaccine research, or anyone interested in the analysis of HIV immunological data across assays, studies, and time.